aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS/launch-templates.md

 Importantly, the AMI must support automatically connecting to a cluster based on "user data", or a base64 encoded string passed to the instance at startup.
 The syntax and purpose of the user data varies between images.
-The Karpenter default OS, Amazon Linux 2 (AL2), accepts shell scripts (e.g. bash commands).
+The Karpenter default OS, Amazon Linux 2 (AL2), accepts shell scripts (bash commands).

 [AWS calls data passed to an instance at launch time "user data".](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html#user-data-shell-scripts)